awslabs/automated-security-helper/README.md

     --offline-semgrep-rulesets      Specify Semgrep rulesets for use in ASH offline mode.
                                     Default: p/ci

+    --no-build                      Skip rebuild of the ASH container image, run a scan only.
+                                    Requires an existing ASH image to be present in the image cache.
+    --no-run                        Skip running a scan with ASH, build a new ASH container image only.
+                                    Useful when needing to build an ASH image for publishing to a private image registry.

     --no-cleanup                    Don't cleanup the work directory where temp reports are stored during scans.
     --ext | -extension              Force a file extension to scan.
 Defaults to identify files automatically.